 They are afraid of aging, and the natural collapse of their bodies, and they do their best to preserve their status and appearance.
 Fashion and prestige are very important to them.
 They have a strong tendency to compare with others and like to impress others.
 They are often workaholics.
 The sense of the self of the young soul is a unit that competes with other individuals.
 They are very critical of themselves.
 They like to collect experiences.

 The mature soul begins to notice that something is missing in life.
 They begin to ask themselves questions about who they are.
 They are interested in spirituality.
 Achievements and prestige no longer give them a sense of happiness.
 At this stage, life goes beyond individual independence.
 It is based on discovering how to live interdependently with others.

 It involves taking otherness, other perspectives, other people, other cultures, and other parts of one’s own being.
-These souls are relationship-oriented and tend to gravitate towards emotional drama.
+These souls are relationship-oriented and tend to gravitate toward emotional drama.
 These souls delve into their inner world and examine kinship.
 They can feel the things of other people and perceive them as their own.
 They focus on being sensitive, cooperative, and authentic.
-These souls exploring the true nature of the self, life, and especially others.
+These souls explore the true nature of the self, life, and especially others.
 Therefore another perspective is just as important as theirs for them.
 At this stage, there is the development of empathy, appreciating other experiences with other perspectives.